-- Is well informed about the Company and the external environment, including stakeholder and societal expectations, bringing that knowledge to bear in the development of Group strategy. - Raises relevant strategic issues (such as competition, sustainability, environmental and sector wide issues), influencing the shaping of Group or cluster level strategy. - Tests proposals on strategy put forward by the Executive Directors. - Effectively contributes to the evolution of the corporate strategy and assists in its implementation through advice and counsel. - Utilises full breadth of skills and experience to add value to all strategic discussions.
+- Is well informed about the Company, the external environment and an awareness of Welsh Government policy and priorities, including the Well-being of Future Generations Act, and bringing that knowledge to bear in the development of strategy. - Raises relevant strategic issues (such as competition, sector wide and Wales-specific issues), influencing the shaping of Company or cluster level strategy. - Tests proposals on strategy put forward by the Executive Directors. - Effectively contributes to the evolution of the corporate strategy and assists in its implementation through advice and counsel.

+• Utilises full breadth of skills and experience to add value to all strategic discussions.